 Pitbull Rottweiler German Shepherd Mix Puppies for Sale

-Pitbull Rottie Shepherd pups are not a common mix, although there is probably medium-level demand in some circles.
-Many crosses might very well be the accidental breeding between Rottweiler Shepherd mixes and Pit Bulls.
+Pitbull Rottie Shepherd pups are not a typical mix, although there is probably medium-level demand in some circles.
+Many crosses might be accidental breeding between Rottweiler Shepherd mixes and Pit Bulls.

 Puppies can be free or cost from $250 to $1000.
 You must be cautious of some breeders.
 In many cases, the background of a litter of puppies is a guess.

-Still, another possibility is that a Pitbull Rottweiler German Shepherd breeder adds in another dog such as a Siberian Husky or Labrador Retriever.
+Still, another possibility is that a Pitbull Rottweiler German Shepherd breeder adds another dog, such as a Siberian Husky or Labrador Retriever.

-Shelters almost always must play the guessing game when it comes to identifying mixed breeds.
+According to Smithsonian, most breed identifications in animal shelters are incorrect.
+Shelters almost always must play the guessing game when identifying mixed breeds.
 Caretakers assign their best guesses based on a dog’s appearance.
-According to Smithsonian, most breed identifications in animal shelters are incorrect.
 People with less exposure to so many dogs will be even less accurate.